- Starting a business can be stressful and it's important to seek out professional advice when necessary - especially for legal matters.

 So, you’ve got an awesome startup or business idea and you’ve validated it with credible traction.
 Now you’re ready to launch your business.

-When should I engage a Lawyer is a common question we are asked and who should I engage?
+But when you should engage a lawyer is a common question we are asked, and who should you get legal advice from?

-Here’s a few suggestions as to how you can engage a lawyer to get it right the first time and save you a massive headache down the track.
+Here are three suggestions as to how you can engage a startup lawyer to get it right the first time - and save you a massive headache down the track.

 2. Setting up, properly